ItaloKnox/myth/readme.md

 # MYTH Uncensor Patch for Steam

-This patch restores the content of MYST, available on Steam.
+This patch restores the content of MYTH, available on Steam.

 ## Buy the game